jyksnw/install-jdk/README.md

 ## License

-The `install-jdk` library is open-source and is distributed under the [MIT license].
+The `install-jdk` library is open-source and is distributed under the MIT license.
 See the [LICENSE](LICENSE.md) file for more information.

 ## Contribution